 Speech & Debate Team

 Students compete in 12 different categories of competition.
-These include debate, current events speaking, and several theatre type acting events.
+These include debate, current events speaking, and several theatre-type acting events.

 Student Publications

 The yearbook is published by the Journalism class along with the help of its teacher.
 The annual is financed partially by funds raised from the sale of the books.